Research

 Novel Range Shifts in Birds of North America - Theme 2

 Climate change have induced consistent and directional shifts of species distributions.
 Despite numerous documented examples, few studies focus on the subsequent shifts in species interactions and their community-level consequences.
-With Chia Hsieh and Lydia Beaudrot, we are in the process of using large monitoring datasets of North American Birds to evaluate how novel spatial overlaps between species affect local communities.
+With Brian Weeks, Kai Zhu, and other collaborators, we are in the process of using large monitoring datasets of North American Birds to evaluate how novel spatial overlaps between species affect local communities.
+Specifically, we aim to address the following questions:

 Time-dependence of Plant-microbe Interactions - Theme 1